 - Trust your gut.
 Think up 3 times in your life that your intuition led you in the right direction.
 When you trusted your gut and it turned out well.

 - Cut the cord.
 Detach from someone who consistently bums you out.
 Unfollow them on social media.
 Wish them well in your mind and don’t look back.
 Make new friends who support your growth.

 - Remember your strengths.
 Think of three times you overcame adversity in the past.
 Reflect on how you did that.

 - Dream.
-Make a list of 25 things you would like to be, to do and to have.
+Make a list of 10 things you would like to be, 10 things you’d like to do and 10 things you’d like to have.
 Here’s one example of each: I want to be successful.
 I want to see the Northern Lights.
 I want to have a personal trainer.